 With a huge amount of advice and encouragement from the folks on the Pacific Bulb Society mail list, I decided to start building raised beds for my bulb collection.
 This post documents what I did, and what I've learned so far.

 Summary.
 I am building one to two beds per year.
-So far I have four beds that have bulbs in them, and two new ones under construction (summer 2017).
-It's too early to judge, but things look encouraging.
+So far (2014) I have 15 beds.
 I think the soil mix I chose is working well, the bulbs seem happy, and the window screening around the beds is reducing the inflow of weeds (although not quite as much as I had hoped).
-The bulbs seem to grow from seed to bulb at about the same rate as they do in pots, and they look a lot more healthy (I get a lot of leaf dieback in pots, but almost none in the beds).
+The bulbs seem to grow from seed to bulb at about the same rate as they do in pots, and they look a lot more healthy (I get a lot of leaf dieback in pots during the growing season, but much less in the beds).

 A Gladiolus hybrid bloomed in bed #1 in the first year.
 It looks reasonably happy.
 This was a blooming-sized bulb that I transplanted into the bed.